Peter Dowding: Premier

-Downfall
+Leadership spill

 Within six months of the 1989 election, some Labor MPs were dissatisfied with Dowding, finding him arrogant, rude, and difficult to work with.
 His popularity was also hurt by the District Court trial of Western Colleries Limited director Tony Lloyd.
-His defence lawyers had argued that Dowding and Acting Energy Minister Grill had ordered Lloyd to pay off a Rothwells debt using a $15 million cheque.
-In January 1990, Lloyd was found guilty of acting improperly, making him the first person convicted for an offence relating to WA Inc. After that, opinion polls showed support was as low as 32%.
+His defence lawyers had argued that Dowding and acting energy minister Grill had ordered Lloyd to pay off a Rothwells debt using a $15 million cheque.
+In January 1990, Lloyd was found guilty of acting improperly, making him the first person convicted for an offence relating to WA Inc. After that, opinion polls showed support was as low as 32 percent.
 Additionally, the 1990 Australian federal election was coming up, and the Labor Party wanted to limit the seats lost by the party in Western Australia.
 Having a state leader less associated with WA Inc would have helped with that.

 In early 1990, Dowding travelled to the World Economic Forum in Switzerland, after Parker assured him that nothing would happen to his leadership while he was gone.
 State Secretary Stephen Smith, FMWU Secretary Jim McGinty, and seven Labor politicians – Lawrence, Parker, Taylor, Kay Hallahan, Keith Wilson, Geoff Gallop and Pam Beggs – met together to discuss Peter Dowding's leadership, all deciding that he should be forced out.
-By 7 February 1990, the majority of the 47 members of the Labor caucus had signed a letter calling for Dowding's resignation.
+By 7 February 1990, a majority of the 47 members of the Labor caucus had signed a letter calling for Dowding's resignation.
 He returned early from the World Economic Forum on 8 February in order to shore up his leadership, spending the next several days speaking to party members in an attempt to ensure their support.
 He also held a cabinet meeting on 9 February.
 At a caucus meeting on 12 February, Dowding and Parker resigned from their positions.
 Lawrence was elected as the leader of the Labor Party and Taylor was elected as the deputy leader.
 They were sworn in as premier and deputy premier respectively later that day by the acting governor.
 On that day, Lawrence promised to end WA Inc. Dowding criticised the leadership challenge, saying that the timing was premature and was done to help Labor win the federal election, rather than for what's good for the state.

-On 5 April 1990, Parker announced that he would resignation from Parliament later that month.
-Although he planned on resigning later, Dowding resigned as well on 26 April 1990, allowing by-elections to occur on the same day.
-Judy Edwards retained the seat for Labor, succeeding Dowding as the member for Maylands at the May by-election.
+On 5 April 1990, Parker announced his impending resignation from Parliament.
+Although he planned on doing so later, Dowding resigned as well on 26 April 1990 to return to his career as a lawyer.
+Dowding said he had wanted to serve at least part of the upcoming session of Parliament, so he could defend his actions that lead to his downfall, but he resigned when he did at the request of Lawrence, who wanted the two by-elections to occur on the same day.
+Judy Edwards retained the seat for Labor, succeeding Dowding as the member for Maylands at the by-election.